hyungccho/backbone_material/projects/w7d3-journal-app.md

     * set the `model` property so the collection knows what kind of objects it contains.
     * set the `url` property so it knows where to fetch/post `Post`s.
+    * write a `getOrFetch` function to retrive a post by id, fetching the post if needed
 * Visit the rails view we created earlier.
 If we do not visit one of our own pages, Backbone will not be loaded.
 Did Backbone load?
 By default it should have popped up a message that says: 'hello from backbone'.